hashicorp/otto/website/source/intro/vagrant-successor.html.markdown

 Vagrant is a mature, battle-hardened piece of technology.
 It has been in use by millions of users for many years.
-We don't want to reinvent the wheel so we've taken the best parts of Vagrant used that within Otto to manage development environments automatically for the user.
+We don't want to reinvent the wheel, so we've taken the best parts of Vagrant and used them within Otto to manage development environments automatically for the user.

 Otto builds on top of Vagrant to make operations such as SSH take milliseconds, automatically assign static addresses (and soon DNS names),